azzaea/admixture/README.md

 inputs aren't specified, these model parameters are randomly initialized.
 For more details on F and Q, see below.

+Input **tolerance** specifies the convergence tolerance of the EM iterates.
+Convergence is reached when the maximum absolute difference between the parameters at two successive iterations is less than the specified tolerance.
+Input **max.iter** specifies the maximum number of EM iterations.

+There are two variations to the M-step update for Q. When the number of ancestral populations is small (K < 20), it is feasible to compute the L0-penalized estimate exactly by exhaustively calculating the posterior probability for each possible choice of nonzero admixture proportions.
+Setting **exact.q = TRUE** will activate this option.
+However, for larger K, it is not feasible to compute the exact solution because the number of ways of choosing nonzero admixture proportions is too large.
+Instead, setting **exact.q = FALSE** computes an approximate solution using simulated annealing.
+In this case, it is necessary to set input **T**.
+For an explanation of T, see function **update.q.sparse.approx**.

+The **cg** parameter controls the M-step update for the F matrix.
+When cg = FALSE, the binomial success rates are updated using the standard M-step solution.
+When cg = TRUE, the standard M-step update is adjusted using the conjugate gradient algorithm with the the Hestenes-Stiefel update formula.
+In some cases, I've found that this yields a modest improvement to convergence of the EM iterates.

+#### Value

 The return value is a list with two list elements: F, the p x k matrix of population-specific allele frequency estimates; and Q, the n x k matrix of estimated admixture proportions, in which each row